-There are currently 272,203 Meetup groups in 182 countries with a total of 30.3 million members.
+There are nearly 300,000 Meetup groups in upwards of 200 countries.
 These groups cover a large variety of interests, including technology, writing, and fitness, to name a few.
-After joining and hosting several Meetups, here are a few reasons why we believe Meetups can be beneficial both personally and professionally.
+After joining and hosting several Meetups, we’ve compiled a list of reasons Meetups can be beneficial to you both personally and professionally.

-If you are new to an area or have made a major career change, Meetups can be your ticket to meeting new people, making new connections, and getting immersed in the local community.
+If you are new to an area or have made a career change, Meetups can be your ticket to meeting new people, making connections, and getting immersed in the local community.
 Each connection made at a Meetup can hold an endless amount of possibilities, whether it’s a new friendship, a step towards a new career, or exposure to potential partnerships.
 There are some Meetup groups that are solely focused on the social gathering aspect of networking.
-For example, Ventera sponsors the DC Full Stack Happy Hour Meetup group which brings Full Stack Developers to network and learn from each other.
-This group is for Java/Open Source Developers and Enthusiasts, where members meet for monthly happy hours in a relaxed setting to connect and learn from their peers about the latest trends in the digital services world.
-Similarly, NoVA Code & Coffee features Saturday morning “coffee dates” where members, known as “coders,” get together to learn, write, or work on code for school, personal, or work projects.
+For example, the Loudoun Agile Network (LAN) https://www.meetup.com/Loudoun-Agile-Network/ Meetup group brings Agile enthusiasts together to network and learn from each other.
+Similarly, and with groups all over the world, Women Who Code offers a space for women in technology careers to get together to learn, write, or work on code for school, personal, or work projects.
 Overall, Meetups are a welcoming place for socializing, learning, and sharing experiences.

-Because Meetup groups can be specific to a certain field, activity, or topic, they allow you the opportunity to meet people with similar interests with whom you can share experiences and learn something new.
-For example, those starting out their careers can attend Meetups to learn some of the basics in their field or gain familiarity in an area necessary for their job.
+Because Meetup groups can be specific to an industry, activity, or topic, they allow you to meet people with similar interests and experiences.
+For example, those starting their careers can attend Meetups to learn some of the basics in their field or gain familiarity in an area necessary for their job.
 Conversely, if there is a domain that you are passionate about and willing to share your expertise and experience, you can also start your own Meetup group.
-The Agile Leadership DC Chapter is an excellent example of a Meetup group that was started in 2008 with a focus on Agile and has turned into the most active ALN (Agile Leadership Network) chapter in the US.
-Members meet monthly for events that promote knowledge sharing, such as presentations by expert speakers on topics ranging from scaled agile to test driven development to agile transformation.
-Meetups allow individuals to be both the student and the teacher, creating an environment of knowledge sharing where people can grow their skillsets, whether job related or not.
+NOVA UX is an excellent example of a Meetup group that has been around for several years and has nearly 5,000 members (as of publication).
+This group meets monthly for events that promote knowledge sharing, such as presentations by expert speakers on topics ranging from data-driven storytelling to inclusive design.
+Meetups allow individuals to be both the student and the teacher, creating an environment of knowledge sharing where people can grow their skill sets, whether job related or not.

 These are only a few reasons why Meetups can be extremely valuable on both a professional and personal level.
+In today’s world of ever-changing restrictions on social gatherings, many Meetup groups have adapted by going virtual so members can still reap the benefits from the comfort of their own home.
 Whether you are looking to get involved with the local community or propel your career forward, Meetups can be a great starting point in the process.